Tips on How to Make Two Dogs Become Friends

 Usually, the rapprochement in dogs takes about three days, less often a week.
 If you are not at home and are forced to separate the dogs in different rooms, this time does not count towards three days.
 The more you separate the dogs, the longer it will take them to get used to each other.
 Therefore, I think the best time to make friends with dog and dog is the weekend when you can spend the maximum amount of time with your pets.

 There are a number of situations in which the owner needs to be especially vigilant - during his return home, when guests come to you, and also when the dogs are eating.
 At these moments, dogs can show aggression, although before that they were quite calm and flexible.

 If one of the dogs is aggressive, then do not rush to cancel the "barriers" - let the dogs live with the partition for a while, and the aggressor is muzzled.
 Control the process of rapprochement personally, do not let it take its course.

 To understand that the dog has calmed down will help you with its postures.
 For example, if she began to turn away and lie with her back to the puppy, this is the first good sign of reconciliation.
 Do not be lazy to praise and reward dogs with "tasty treats" for calm and docile behavior!

 I repeat, but this is important - at first, until the dogs get used to and accept each other, feed them in different rooms.
 After the dogs have eaten, be sure to remove the bowls of leftover food.
 Bowls of clean drinking water should ALWAYS be available to dogs,

-In conclusion, I would like to say that only TWO dogs can be better than a dog!)
+I would like to say that only TWO dogs can be better than a dog!